Jyothishjoy/AMBER_CYP2E1_3KOH/Step-6 Cluster Modelling/README.md

 ***Tip*** Saving the final structure from GaussView as `pdb` file is useful, as it retains the newly added cap hydrogens as `HETATM`, and hence they can be easily visualized in GaussView.

+**Clean the Structure**

+Change -CO and -NH on enzyme backbone to H.

+Check the protonation state of histidine and lysine.

 Since the model is reasonably large, G16 maynot be the ideal choice for full QM optimization.
 I will be using QM/xTB method implemented in Orca-6.1 for the geometry optimization.

 **Step-I:**